jason-r-c/selenium-using-java/readme.md

 java -version
 ```

-Scrape for bullet 2:
+### How to set Java environment path in Ubuntu
+See https://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu and folowing instructions of top rated comment.
+If not available there is a scrape below:

-set environment variables as follows
+Set environment variables as follows

 Edit the system Path file /etc/profile